Breathe Magic Intensive Therapy Programme - Breathe

 Effectiveness of the programme on hand function and independence

-Research into the programme found that Breathe Magic increased usage of the young peoples affected hands by 61%.
-This was sustained after a follow-up 3 months, regardless of age, severity of movement restriction, or nationality, (Green & Farquharson, 2013) a further study showed that 92% of children had improvements in bimanual ability and 75% of the young people maintained their improvement after a follow-up 6 weeks later (Myers, Green, Schertz, Shiran, Geva, et al. 2015).
+Research into the programme found that Breathe Magic increased usage of the young peoples’ affected hands by 61%.
+This was sustained after a follow-up 3 months, regardless of age, severity of movement restriction, or nationality, (Green & Farquharson, 2013) a further study showed that 92% of young people had improvements in bimanual ability, and 75% of the young people maintained their improvement after a follow-up 6 weeks later (Myers, Green, Schertz, Shiran, Geva, et al. 2015).

-Our research, and research from other magic camps, shows that participants had clinically significant improvements in bimanual (two-handed) motor skills and improved independence and participation in daily activities.
+Our research shows that participants had clinically significant improvements in bimanual (two-handed) motor skills and improved independence and participation in daily activities.
 These skills were well maintained at the 6 month follow-up assessments.

-Following Breathe Magic young people and their parents report improved movement skills and a greater ability to perform physical daily tasks at 6 months follow up and reductions in hours of care and support from parents following the young person’s participation in the programme due to their newfound independence (Fancourt, 2020).
+Following the programme, young people and their parents report improved movement skills and a greater ability to perform physical daily tasks at 6 months follow up and reductions in hours of care and support from parents following the young person’s participation in the programme due to their newfound independence (Fancourt, 2020).

 92%